-On a quarterly basis, NYSDOT and the State Police will report the number of outreach and education activities conducted, including educational speeches and presentations to industry groups and associations, court and law enforcement professionals, and the general public.
-The activities will be monitored on an ongoing basis and reported in the MCSAP Quarterly Reports.
+On a quarterly basis, NYSDOT and the State Police will report the number of outreach and educational activities conducted.
+The activities will be reported in the MCSAP Quarterly Reports.
 Progress toward achieving the performance objective for Public Education and Outreach will be evaluated and reported in the MCSAP Q4 Report.